Non-intervention in the Spanish Civil War: Non-Intervention Committee

 The ostensible purpose of the Non-Intervention Committee (1936–1939) was to prevent personnel and matériel reaching the warring parties of the Spanish Civil War, as was articulated in the Non-Intervention Agreement.

 The committee first met in London on 9 September 1936 and was attended by all European countries with the exception of Switzerland, whose policy of neutrality prohibited even intergovernmental action.
 (Note: Involved were Albania, Austria, Belgium, Bulgaria, Czechoslovakia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Norway, Poland, Romania, Turkey, the United Kingdom, the Soviet Union and Yugoslavia.)
 It was chaired by William Morrison, Britain's Financial Secretary to the Treasury.
 The meeting was concerned mostly with procedure.
 Charles Corbin represented the French, Dino Grandi represented the Italians and Ivan Maisky represented the Soviets.
 Germany was represented by Ribbentrop (with Otto Christian Archibald von Bismarck as deputy) but left the running to Grandi although they found working with him difficult.
 Portugal, whose presence had been a Soviet requirement, was not represented.
 There was little faith in the committee's effectiveness since the British and French were no doubt aware of the continued shipment of arms to the Nationalists from Italy and Germany.
-Britain protested twice to the Italians, once in response to Italian aircraft landing in Majorca, the other pre-emptively over any significant change in the Mediterranean.
+Britain protested twice to the Italians, once in response to Italian aircraft landing in Mallorca, the other pre-emptively over any significant change in the Mediterranean.
 Stanley Baldwin, the British prime minister, and Blum both attempted to halt global exports to Spain and believed it in Europe's best interests.
 Soviet aid to the Republic was threatened in the committee.
 The Soviet aid began to flow once it was clear that the Non-Intervention Agreement was not preventing Italian and German aid to the Nationalists.